27—28.04.2024

 To ensure comfortable scale, the number of places for this even is limited.
 If you’re interested in joining, email offthegrid@cas-co.be.
 Preparatory reading is not required, but if you email us, we will provide the texts in advance of the session.

 Alicja Melzacka is currently curator-in-residence at Cas-co.
-She always imagined she would become either a translator, writer, or artist, and how she understands curating takes a bit from all of these disciplines.
+She always imagined she would become either a translator, a writer, or an artist, and how she understands curating takes a bit from all of these disciplines.
 In her current work, she aims to integrate writing and curating, often thinking from or through specific textual practices, such as non-linear storytelling, genre hybridity, or embodied writing.

 Seeing the invitation to organise this programme as an opportunity to expand her research, she extended that invitation to several artists and curators with whom she maintains an ongoing dialogue, and to those with whom she would like to engage in one.